-What is Babuk Locker?
+What kind of malware is Babuk Locker?

 How did ransomware infect my computer?